16 | Kiss And Kill

 “I need to talk to you, Whitney."
-Lily bitterly requests the tone in her voice leaving no room for argument.
+Nicole bitterly requests the tone in her voice leaving no room for argument.

 I’m curious as to why she shows so much hate towards me, especially now.
 She won two years ago - I left and she got Callum all to herself.
 Whether they are still together is a different story.
 Is she mad that I’m back; that I’m stealing all of her attention?
 If so, that is just sad.
 I would actually pity her.

 “Okay,” I answer calmly before anyone else can respond.
 Athena and Ares are quick to protest, standing up when I stand up.
 Hannah even comes over, concerned.
 I feel honoured that they are all here for me but it is, unfortunately, unnecessary.